 If you are worried that you or a loved one may have dementia, you should talk to your doctor.
 They may be able to diagnose it or make a referral to a specialist.

 How to get make life easier at home

 If you have Alzheimer's disease, or any other type of dementia, there is care and support available to help you live independently, including:

 - Equipment and technology to help you live independently including GPS Location Services offered by Runnymede and Surrey Heath Borough Council's with both available for residents all over Surrey.

 Looking after someone with dementia?

-For information on what's available to help you including technology and apps to help carers, take a look at our Looking after someone page
+For information on what's available to help you including technology and apps to help carers, take a look at our Equipment and technology to help you live independently.

-- Dementia cafes and dementia carer support groups provide support to people living with dementia and the people looking after them.
-Details of local groups and activities can be found on Surrey Information Point.
+Local dementia cafes and dementia carer support groups provide support to people living with dementia and the people looking after them.

 - Elmbridge Wellbeing Centre

 Surrey Information Point holds information and contact details for over 5,000 clubs, organisations and services in the Surrey area including services and organisations for someone with dementia.

 You may be eligible for a council tax discount or exemption if you have a severe mental impairment.